-CBD is the new hot product of 2019 and many more years to come.
-Gas stations sell CBD, spas offer CBD massages, and coffee shops put CBD in lattes.
+CBD is the new hot product of 2020 and many more years to come.
+Gas stations sell CBD gummies, spas offer CBD massages, and coffee shops put CBD in lattes.
 Your weightlifting buddy uses CBD after a workout and your grandmother wants it for her arthritis.

 OK, so what is CBD and what does CBD stand for?

 More specifically, CBD, short for cannabidiol, is a chemical compound from the cannabis plant.
 It's a naturally occurring substance that's used in products like oils and edibles to impart a feeling of relaxation and calm.
 It’s being credited with helping treat medical problems from epileptic seizures to anxiety to inflammation to sleeplessness to mental illness.
 Unlike tetrahydrocannabinol (THC), it's not psychoactive, it will not get you high or stoned!

 Because CBD is non-intoxicating and therapeutically potent, as well as easy to consume, CBD is an appealing option for those willing to try cannabis as an alternative to pharmaceuticals.

 Are you sure CBD won't get me high?

 Yes.
 The cannabis plant is made up of two main players: CBD and THC.
 CBD is the non-psychoactive part of the plant, which means you won’t have any of the effects like “feeling high” or euphoria that you feel from smoking marijuana.
 Of course, if your body is hypersensitive you may react differently to CBD.